-Two adhesives are suggested when creating origami jewelry.
+Two adhesives are suggested when creating paper art jewelry.
 Mod Podge® is easy to use, holds tight and dries quickly and clear with a high-gloss finish.
 The Vibrance Paper Bead Glaze is also a great adhesive as it is easy to use, dries in one to two hours, creates a smooth finish, enriches the color of paper, offers water resistance and provides a glossy finish.

 ICE Resin® is another type of medium to use when designing with bezels, creating a clear dome as it covers and magnifies the origami paper beneath it.
 ICE Resin is two-part formula that dries and stays crystal clear, without yellowing or breaking down.

 With the range of design possibilities, you can transform several types of beads--including metal, ceramic, gemstone, bone, horn, wood, crystal and more--into a jewelry work of art.